alexandertaoprofile/Kaggle-PAC-competition/README.md

 Model Training: Scripts for training models, including XGBoost and deep learning models (TensorFlow/PyTorch).
 Feature Engineering: Techniques used for handling missing data, encoding categorical features, and generating new features.
 Model Tuning: Hyperparameter tuning, cross-validation, and model evaluation using various approaches.

+Acknowledgments
+Kaggle for providing the datasets and the competition platform.